 Kay is proving so successful that Circle K has already started a pilot of another conversational AI application in North America where American English as well as Canadian French is required.
 This pilot is exploring the benefits of integrating back-end systems even further using Teneo Connectors that allows chatbots to harness the power of back-office technology to deliver even greater intelligence and capabilities.

 It’s early days but already Kay is well on its way to reaching Circle K’s unofficial target of deflecting 25% of calls this year.
-The company expects this to rise to 40% next year when they start to promote the availability of the chatbot more heavily.
+The company expects this to rise to 40% next year when they start to promote the availability of the AI assistant more heavily.

-“While there is a learning curve at the beginning with Teneo, we recognised that this was worth the effort, because of what it enables us to achieve in terms of adding languages, porting to new channels and integrating into back-end systems.
+“While there is a learning curve at the beginning with Teneo and with developing an AI assistant, we recognised that this was worth the effort, because of what it enables us to achieve in terms of adding languages, porting to new channels and integrating into back-end systems.
 This type of flexibility allows us to scale up easily as the business demands,” concludes Maija Tērmane